 There’s a reason popular social media apps like Twitter and Instagram heavily favor recent posts in their timeline algorithms.
 We don’t want to know what happened two weeks ago; we want to know what’s happening now.

 The same is true for your parents, students, and faculty.
-When they open your app, whether for the first time or the five-hundredth, they want to see up-to-date, relevant information about your district.
+When they open your school mobile app, whether for the first time or the five-hundredth, they want to see up-to-date, relevant information about your district.
 If your content is weeks old, they’ll assume your app is the wrong place to learn about what’s happening in your schools—and they probably won’t come back.

 Refreshing your content frequently doesn’t have to be a heavy lift.
 It can be as simple as announcing an upcoming parent-teacher conference or posting pictures from a recent fundraiser.
 But you can’t keep new people coming in unless you’re not keeping your content up-to-date.